ZahraMA99/Mastering-JavaScript-in-20-Days/Day7.md

 >💌 Note:<br/>
 > **Higher function (outer function) & Callback function simplify our code & make it DRY.**

-> *Declartive readable code:* Map, filter, reduce - the most readable way to write code to work with data.
+> *Declartive readable code:* Map, filter, reduce - the most readable way to write code to work with data.<br/>
-> *C odesmith & pro interview prep:* One of the most popular topics to test in interview both for Codesmith and Mid/senior level.
+> *C odesmith & pro interview prep:* One of the most popular topics to test in interview both for Codesmith and Mid/senior level.<br/>
-> *Asynchronous JavaScript:* Callbacks are a core aspect of async JavaScripts, and are under-the-hood of promises, async/wait.
+> *Asynchronous JavaScript:* Callbacks are a core aspect of async JavaScripts, and are under-the-hood of promises, async/wait.<br/>

-> Outer function called map. becuase it has some mapping functionality & create new collection of data.
+> **Outer function called map. becuase it has some mapping functionality & create new collection of data.**